Body Fat Calculator

 What Is Body Fat Percentage?

-Body fat percentage is the proportion of your total body weight that is made up of fat tissue.
+Body fat percentage is the proportion of your total body weight that is made up of adipose (fat) tissue.
 Unlike BMI, which only accounts for weight relative to height, body fat percentage distinguishes between fat mass and lean mass (muscle, bone, water, and organs).
-This makes it a far more meaningful indicator of fitness level and overall health.
+This critical distinction makes it a far more meaningful and accurate indicator of your true fitness level and overall metabolic health.

 Two people can share the same weight and height yet have dramatically different body compositions.
-A trained athlete at 80 kg may carry 12% body fat, while a sedentary individual at 80 kg could be at 28%.
-Their BMI would be identical, but their health profiles would be vastly different.
-Knowing your body fat percentage helps you set realistic goals, track progress from a resistance training program, and identify health risks that BMI alone would miss.
+A trained athlete at 80 kg may carry 12% body fat, while a sedentary individual at the same 80 kg could be at 28%.
+Their BMI would be identical, but their health profiles and physical appearance would be vastly different.
+Knowing your body fat percentage helps you set realistic goals, track meaningful progress from a resistance training program, and identify potential health risks that BMI alone would completely miss.

 Body Fat Percentage Categories